Ivo-Balbaert/The_Way_to_Mojo/book/11_Memory_Input_Output.md

 The `stack_allocation` function lets you allocate data buffer space on the stack, given a data type and number of elements, for example:
 `var rest_p: DTypePointer[DType.uint8] = stack_allocation[simd_width, UInt8, 1]()`

-XYZ

 ## 11.3 The module sys.param_env
-Suppose we want to define a Tensor with an element type that we provide at the command-line, like this:  mojo -D FLOAT_32 param_env1.mojo
+Suppose we want to define a Tensor with an element type that we provide at the command-line, like this:  `mojo -D FLOAT32 param_env1.mojo`
-The module sys.param_env provides a function is_defined, which returns true when the same string was passed at the command-line.
+The module sys.param_env provides a function `is_defined`, which returns true when the same string was passed at the command-line:

 See `param_env1.mojo`:
 ```py